Prologue – A Shadow of Prophecy

 He laughed briefly at the wonder of it, and a moment later Draco emerged, his awe and confusion from learning Harry's name replaced by a look of determination.
 He smiled when he saw Harry.
 "Best hurry."
-He said after a moment, as his mother then father emerged through the archway.
+He said after a moment, as his mother, then father emerged through the archway.

-"Right."
+"Alright."
 Harry agreed.
 The conductor was already calling for 'all aboard' and Harry certainly didn't want to be left behind.
 "Where's your trunk, and things?"
 Harry asked Draco as they approached one of the cars.

 "Want a hand?"
-Harry looked to see one of the red heads he'd spotted earlier.
+Harry looked to see one of the red-heads he'd spotted earlier.

 "Yes please."
-He said with some relief.
+He answered with some relief.

 "Blimey," said one of the twins, "Are you –?"